Full Dyon Excitation Spectrum in Generalized Levin-Wen Models: Introduction

 The paper is organized as follows.
 In Section II we briefly review the LW models and set up our notations.
 In Section III we review the topological symmetry of the ground states, i.e. the invariance under Pachner mutations of the (spatial) graph.
 Then we begin our study of excited states by introducing an extension of the Hilbert space of the LW models, as well as the extended Hamiltonian in Sec.\ IV.
 We devote Sec.\ V to the central issue of the paper, i.e.\ the study of elementary (quasiparticle) excitations, using local operators preserving topological symmetry, which is shown to form the tube algebra.
 Minimal projection operators and simple modules (irreducible representations) of the tube algebra are introduced.
 A dyon species is identified with an irreducible representation (simple module) of the Tube algebra, and fusion of all dyon species gives rise to the quantum double (or the categoric center) of the input fusion category.
 String operators are generalized to dyon-pair creation, hopping operators etc, and their properties that are related to important observables, such as twist and $S$-matrix, are studied using graphic calculus.
 Next two sections, Sec. \ VI and Sec/ \ VII, are devoted to studying excitation spectrum and emergent braiding statistics from the above-established set-up.
 In Sec.\ VIII, with possible a pplications in anyon condensation, we examine the particular case -- the {\it braided} LW models -- with the input fusion category equipped with an $R$-matrix.
-Physically these models are actually a generalized gauge theory with gauge ``group" being a finite or quantum group.
+Physically these models are actually a generalized gauge theory with gauge ``group'' being a finite or quantum group.
 In Sec.\ IX, we present several examples, including cases with input data from an abelian group, from a non-abelian group $S_3$, from the Kitaev's quantum double model as well as from a modular category, such as the double semion model and double Fibonnaci model.
 Sec. \ X addresses the electric-magnetic duality between two particular LW models with two seeming different sets of input data involving the same finite group.
 In Sec.\ XI we elaborate the relation to topological quantum field theory for the convenience of readers with mathematical background.
-The final section (Sec.\ XII) is devoted to conclusions and discussions. in particular, we emphasize that the local operators we have defined in this paper and their algebra may be useful even if the Hamiltonian is deformed away from the LW Hamiltonian.
+The final section (Sec.\ XII) is devoted to conclusions and discussions.
+In addition to summarizing our main results, we present arguments that our extended models, though with enlarged Hilbert space and modified Hamiltonian, give rise to the same topological phase at zero temperature as the Levin-Wen models, while having different perspective for properties, phases and phase transitions at finite temperatures involving charged and dyonic excitations.
+We also emphasize that the local (string-like) operators we have defined in this paper and their algebra may be useful, even when the Hamiltonian is deformed away from our modified Hamiltonian (provided that the gauge symmetry,or the input category is not changed).